Male Urinary Incontinence Treatment in Sarasota, FL

 Being overweight can cause or worsen male incontinence because extra weight weakens the muscles that help with bladder function.
 Obesity may affect female incontinence more than in men, but it can still be a factor of male incontinence.

-There are many ways to ease male incontinence symptoms in Sarasota including:
+There are many ways to ease male incontinence symptoms including:

 - Behavioral and lifestyle changes